Tetraizor/tetraizordev/README.md

+# Hello there!

-- 👋 Hi, I’m @tetraizordev
+- 👋 Hi, I’m Umuthan!
 - 👀 I’m interested in making games and art.
-- 🌱 I’m currently learning Unity, Godot, 3D Design, 2D Art and much more
+- 🌱 I’m currently learning Unity, Godot, 3D Design, 2D Art, webdev and more.
+- 🤔 You can see my work from [my website (under construction, do not enter for your own safety)](https://umuthanozel.com)
-- 📫 How to reach me at ozelumuthan@gmail.com
+- 📫 You can reach me at ozelumuthan@gmail.com